aws-samples/aws-stf-core/README.md

 <br>

 > :warning: **This stack is for demonstration purposes only.
-The nested stack deploying the NEC Scorpio Broker exposes an API endpoint to the public for testing the Context Broker.
+It exposes an API endpoint to the public for testing the Context Broker and the STF IoT Registry.
 Before using in production, please consider adding a [mechanism for controlling and managing access](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) to this API.**

 <br>